How Anton Voroniuk teaches 1M students with HeyGen

-Anton Voroniuk is a digital marketing educator who was the first to bring courses about HeyGen to Udemy and Coursera.
-As the founder of a leading educational brand, Anton built his business around clear, engaging, and scalable video content.
-But the demands of constant content creation weren’t sustainable.

-“Before HeyGen, producing professional-looking videos was a long, complex process,” Anton said.
+“Before HeyGen, producing professional-looking videos was a lengthy, complex process,” Anton said.
 “From scripting and recording to editing and post-production, it could take hours, if not days, to get things just right.”

 That all changed with HeyGen.
 With its advanced AI avatars and intuitive video creation tools, Anton found a way to drastically cut production time and scale his teaching impact without sacrificing quality or consistency.